What You Need to Know About Twitter Birdwatch

 Birdwatch in default displays the notes which need to be rated on top with a tag “Needs more ratings”.
 Notes which already have enough rating as “helpful” or “Not-helpful” will be displayed below.
 Users will have three rating options in case if they want to rate a note – “Helpful”, “Not-Helpful” and “Somewhat Helpful”.

 Twitter then ranks the ratings.
 Twitter uses “Helpful scores” to rank the rating.
 In simple terms, a note rated “Helpful” is considered “1.0 points”, “Somewhat Helpful” is considered as “0.5 points” and “Not-Helpful” as “0” points.
 If a note was rated 100 times, all 100 ratings will be averaged based on the above point system.
 For instance, consider a note with a total of 3 ratings, “Helpful”, “Not-Helpful” and “Somewhat Helpful” respectively.
 Then the “Helpful score” will be “(1+0.5+0)/3” = “0.5”.
 Based on the “Helpful score”, the post will be rated.
+Monitoring conversation volume around flagged tweets also helps identify trending misinformation and prioritize which notes need attention.

 A few More Things About Birdwatch…

 - Birdwatch pilot version is only available in the United States for selected users now.
 Twitter is expected to tweak a few features of Birdwatch based on feedbacks before launching to the world.
+Many users have participated in the pilot and provided valuable feedback.

 - All Birdwatch related contributions and components including the algorithm used will be available for public access.